gyjbb/LC-Python27/README.md

 Congratulations!\
 This is the 27th day for leetcode python study.
 Today we will learn about the Greedy Algorithm!\
-The challenges today are about ~~using local optimums to get the global optimum.~~
+The challenges today are especially about the two jump game.
+All used the concept of largest coverage.
+But the last question is hard because it needs to record the current distance, which needs to be updated by the largest next distance!
+Hard to come up with so many variables and keep track of them.

 ## 122.Best Time to Buy and Sell Stock II